 Between the years 1963 and 1965, Tri-ang introduced a miniature 10.25'' gauge 'garden' railway entitled the 'Tri-ang Minic Narrowgauge Railway (TMNR)' produced by the Minic factory in Canterbury, Kent, England.

-What's your Minic Motorways worth?
+What's your Minic Motorways worth in 2021?
 Here are some recently sold items.